sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --gzipHAR        Compress the HAR files with GZIP.  [boolean] [default: false] --outputFolder   The folder where the result will be stored.  [string] --firstParty     A regex running against each request and categorize it as first vs third party URL. (ex: ".*sitespeed.*")
+  --urlAlias       Use an alias for the URL (if you feed URLs from a file you can instead have the alias in the file).
+You need to pass on the same amount of alias as URLs.
+The alias is used as the name of the URL on the HTML report and in Graphite/InfluxDB.
+Pass on multiple --urlAlias for multiple alias/URLs.
+This will override alias in a file.  [string]
-  --utc            Use Coordinated Universal Time for timestamps  [boolean] [default: false] --config         Path to JSON config file
+  --utc            Use Coordinated Universal Time for timestamps  [boolean] [default: false] --useHash        If your site uses # for URLs and # give you unique URLs you need to turn on useHash.
+By default is it turned off, meaning URLs with hash and without hash are treated as the same URL  [boolean] [default: false]
+  --config         Path to JSON config file
   --help, -h       Show help  [boolean]